| | | "LEARN, GROW, AND BE UNIQUE WITH ISB" |

 and I am glad to be on this journey together with all of you.

-This year, we are guided by several important goals that will shape our collective
+This year, we are guided by several important goals that will shape our collectiveexperience:

 thriving school.
 This year, we will continue to foster respect, collaboration and